-Guide to LGBTQIA+ definitions
+Guide to LGBTQIA+ Definitions

 Posted on 6 June 2021 by Natalia

-Guide to LGBTQIA+ definitions
+Guide to LGBTQIA+ Definitions

 June is Pride Month.
 The point of a whole month dedicated to the LGBT cause is to bring visibility and raise awareness among people outside this community about the discrimination and violence that LGBT people face in their daily lives and thus to fight homophobia, biphobia and transphobia to promote equality between all but also to show the diversity of sexual orientations and gender identities.
 To celebrate Pride Month in the best way possible, here is a short guide with definitions to help you find your way around LGBT terms.